-Housing diversity captures the community's vision for a city of complete neighborhoods with equitable access to quality housing options and choices that accommodate households of different ages, sizes and incomes.
-A diverse range of housing optionsincluding a mix of rental and for-sale options-is key to encouraging complete neighborhoods where families and households of all types and incomes can choose to live.
-Housing diversity includes the single-unit homes that are already found in many Denver neighborhoods, as well as units of different types and sizes that can complement the existing single-unit pattern of an area.
-The vision is for every neighborhood in Denver to offer affordable housing options.
+Housing diversity captures the community's vision for a complete neighborhood with equitable access to quality housing options and choices that accommodate households of different ages, sizes and incomes.
+A diverse range of housing options including a mix of rental and for-sale options-is key to encouraging complete neighborhoods where families and households of all types and incomes can choose to live.
+Housing diversity includes singleunit homes that are already found in many Denver neighborhoods, as well as units of different types and sizes that complement the existing single-unit pattern of an area.
+The vision is for every Denver neighborhood to offer affordable housing options.

-Of the five indicators used to calculate this metric, the Loretto Heights plan area scored lower than the citywide average in only one category and has more housing diversity than the citywide average.
-When considering middle-density housing, meaning housing containing 2-19 units such as duplexes, rowhomes, and smaller multi-family developments, the study area and surrounding neighborhoods offer little to none of these important housing options.
+Of the five indicators used to calculate this metric, the plan area scored lower than the citywide average in only one category and has more housing diversity than the citywide average.
+When considering middle-density housing, meaning housing containing 2-19 units such as duplexes, townhomes, rowhomes, and smaller multi-family developments, the study area and surrounding neighborhoods offer little to none of these importanthousing options.
 Missing middle housing often means certain populations such as teachers, service professionals and medical care specialists are not able to live in neighborhoods of their choice.

 As the desirability of the Loretto Heights plan area rises, providing a range of housing options will be crucial to advancing the goal of maintaining and increasing racial, ethnic and socioeconomic diversity.
+The historic campus provides a unique opportunity to help meet this need through adaptive reuse of existing buildings that are wellsuited for use as affordable housing.
+Thefollowingrecommendationsaddressincreasing housing diversity: